jhordano/jhordano.github.io/_pages/about.md

 **Welcome!**

-I am a PhD student in Econometrics at the University of Groningen My research focuses on panel data models and their applications.
+I am a PhD student in Econometrics at the University of Groningen.
+My research focuses on panel data models and their applications.
 Currently, I am working in panel data models with latent group structures.